Sign In Register

 Healthcare Facilities198

-Normandy has an average annual temperature of 59°F (15°C).
+Normandy enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 39°F in January while summers reach 78°F in July.
-Annual precipitation is 60.6 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 60.6 inches (wetter than the 38-inch national average).
+The area receives 2.8 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 820 feet.

 Temperature